 TGah Editor: Change the paragraphs below as follows (#5387, 5388, 5417):

 An S1G STA that supports TXOP sharing procedure may set the Relayed Frame field in the Frame Control field of Short Data frames (defined in 8.8 (MAC frame format for PV1 frames)), the Relayed Frame field in NDP Ack frames, and the Order field in the Frame Control field of an S1G RTS frame to 1.
 Otherwise, it shall set the Relayed Frame field or Order field in any frame to 0 unless the frame is an NDP Ack frame used for flow control as described in 9.42o (Flow control).
-The S1G STA may use TXOP sharing to transmit to the relay (relay AP or relay STA) either one Short Data frame or the last Short Data frame of the TXOP.
+The S1G STA may use TXOP sharing to transmit to the relay (relay AP or relay STA) either one Short Data frame in the TXOP or the last Short Data frame of the TXOP where the TXOP is obtained as described in 9.22.2.4 (Obtaining an EDCA TXOP) and the Short Data frame has the Ack Policy field equal to 0 and is carried in an MPDU or in a VHT Single MPDU.

 TGah Editor: Change the paragraph below as follows (#5103):

-An S1G STA indicates support of TXOP sharing with Implicit Ack using the TXOP Sharing Implicit Ack Support subfield of the S1G Capabilities Info field in the S1G Capabilities element.
+An S1G STA indicates support of TXOP sharing with implicit Ack using the TXOP Sharing Implicit Ack Support subfield of the S1G Capabilities Info field in the S1G Capabilities element.
 If dot11TXOPSharingImplicitACKSupportImplemented is true, the S1G STA shall set the TXOP Sharing Implicit Ack Support subfield to 1 in transmitted frames containing the S1G Capabilities element.
 Otherwise, the S1G STA shall set the TXOP Sharing Implicit Ack Support subfield to 0.

 A non-S1G STA shall not perform TXOP sharing.